nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 The storage of `Click` refers to storing files of user's data into respective local subdirectory in a local directory called `storage`, which is in the same directory as the project root.

-The respective `.txt` files corresponding to the different features of click are held in their respective subfolders.
+The respective `.txt` files corresponding to the different features of click are held in their respective subfolder.

 For example, `food.txt` would be found under `storage/fooddata/`.